-Richard M. Peck has worked on health-related aspects of cost effectiveness and cost benefit analysis for about 14 years.
-In this capacity he has served as a consultant to the World Bank, World Health Organization, National Cancer Institute and Centers for Disease Control.
-The focus of his published research has been the application of cost effectiveness and cost benefit techniques to tobacco control interventions.
+Richard M. Peck has worked on health-related aspects of cost-effectiveness and cost-benefit analysis for approximately 14 years.
+In this capacity, he has served as a consultant to the World Bank, World Health Organization, National Cancer Institute, and Centers for Disease Control.
+The focus of his research has been the application of cost-effectiveness and cos- benefit techniques to tobacco control interventions.

 Sandy Slater, PhD

-Sandy Slater, PhD, is a Research Assistant Professor in the University of Illinois at Chicago’s School of Public Health, Department of Health Policy and Administration.
-Dr. Slater specializes in community-based health research and is involved in numerous community-level studies designed to examine and reduce modifiable risk factors such as physical inactivity, obesity, and tobacco use.
-Her research activities focus on low-income urban communities of color and rural populations—two special populations that research shows are at greatest risk of physical inactivity and high rates of obesity.
+Dr. Sandy Slater is a Research Assistant Professor at the University of Illinois at Chicago School of Public Health, in the Department of Health Policy and Administration.
+Dr. Slater specializes in community-based health research and is involved in numerous studies designed to examine and reduce modifiable risk factors such as physical inactivity, obesity, and tobacco use.
+Her research activities focus on low-income urban communities of color and rural populations—two populations vulnerable to physical inactivity and high rates of obesity.